adrian-wiktorowicz/regression_challange/README.md

 ### Outcomes

-Model I have developed, has achived satisfactory results at the level of `R^2 Score = 0.82`.
+Model I developed, has achived satisfactory results at the level of `R^2 Score = 0.82`.
 With relatively low `Mean Squared Error = 0.0042` as well as `Mean Absolute Error = 0.0523`.